 Whether you’re experiencing a dual diagnosis or a stand along disorder, it is vital that you find support for substance abuse/mental illness.
 Without this step, a future of negative side effects and further potential psychological impairments is likely.
 Not to mention the inability to lead a high-quality life, down to the psychotic symptoms experienced.

 With this in mind, here at Action Rehab, we encourage those suffering to speak out.
 Through our range of drug and alcohol rehab centres, we can help you recover through our leading treatment options.
 It is highly important that in this instance that treatment is completed for a dual diagnosis.
 Without this step, future relapses will be probable, advancing the link between schizophrenia and substance abuse.

 Leading addiction treatment for a dual diagnosis

-By investing into a rehab programme, leading treatment options will be completed to tackle both addiction and mental health issues.
+By investing into an alcohol or drug rehab programme, leading treatment options will be completed to tackle both addiction and mental health issues.
 Yet, to ensure that each can be overcome, standalone treatment plans will be recommended.

 To work on substance abuse, a drug and alcohol detox programme will be completed to diminish the physical dependence.
 Yet, to further ensure the psychological connection to drugs and alcohol can be broken, psychologically driven treatment options will be promoted.
 These include cognitive behavioural therapy, support groups and therapy sessions.
 We have helped clients achieve great success rates by merging a mixture of medical and psychological treatment options together.